chrisong88/openbadge-server/API.md

 <a name="gethub"></a>
 ###GET /:projectID/hubs

-Get hub's name and meetings, with all members added since given timestamp
+Get hub's name and meetings, with all members added since given timestamp, its super user status, and its history object for the current meeting

 **Headers Passed**

 Key          | Type    |
 -------------|---------|
 X-HUB-UUID   | text    |
-X-LAST-UPDATE
+X-LAST-UPDATE| POSIX   |

 *Response Codes*